aeonguild/aeonwiki/docs/documentation/wallet-cli/commands.md

   `./aeon-wallet-cli [options] [commands]`

 ## Description
 This is the command line Aeon wallet.
-It is a tool to manage aeon transfers and addresses.
+It is the perfect tool to manage aeon transfers and addresses.
 It needs to connect to an Aeon daemon to work correctly.